 (6) Customer-specific OFOs will be, if (i) there are no more than 10 balancing entities, and (ii) the total forecast imbalance relief they would provide in aggregate, multiplied by a Performance Factor, exceeds the volume relief needed for the pipeline, as calculated in Section C.3.b.(2), above.

 (7) The customer-specific OFO Performance Factor is a measure of the historic effectiveness of these OFOs.
 Experience shows that balancing entities issued an OFO may trade gas to get within the tolerance band.
 However, such traded gas is still on the system and does not help offset pipeline inventory levels, since there is usually not an accompanying change in demand under these circumstances.
 Therefore, the resulting pipeline inventory relief provided may be less than forecast.
 The Performance Factor is the system relief actually achieved by customer-specific OFOs divided by the forecast relief calculated per Section C.3.b.(6 ) above.
 Adjustments may be made to the calculation to reflect experience over several customer-specific OFOs and to normalize for such factors as temperature differences between the forecast and actual data.
 The Performance Factor may differ depending on whether it is a high or low inventory OFO situation.
-The Performance Factor is set initially at 100% for both high and low inventory conditions, and is subject to change based on future customer-specific OFO performance as adopted by the Settlement Parties.
+The Performance Factor is set initially at 100% for both high and low inventory conditions, and is subject to change based on future customer-specific OFO performance.
+If PG&E changes the Performance Factor, it will post the data supporting the change and an explanation.
+This information will be evaluated by the Forum at its next session.

 (8) In the event the conditions of Section C.3.b.(6) are not met, a system-wide OFO will be issued.

 (9) On occasion, even if the conditions of Section C.3.b.(6) are met, operating experience or market conditions may indicate to PG&E that customer-specific OFOs will not be effective in achieving needed pipeline inventory relief.
-In these instances, a system-wide OFO will be issued If the conditions of Section C.3.b.(6) are met, yet PG&E calls a system-wide OFO, PG&E will post an explanation of the factors causing PG&E to determine not to call a customer specific OFO on INSIDEtracc, and will include such information in its quarterly OFO reports to the OFO Settlement Parties.
+In these instances, a system-wide OFO will be issued.
+If the conditions of Section C.3.b.(6) are met, yet PG&E calls a system-wide OFO, PG&E will post an explanation of the factors causing PG&E to determine not to call a customer-specific OFO on its Pipe Ranger Web site, and will include such information in its quarterly OFO reports.

 c.
 PG&E will post a general market notification of customer-specific OFOs on its Pipe Ranger Web site by 7:30 a.m.
 PT on the day before Gas Day, or as soon as possible thereafter, and will notify the affected balancing entities by 8:00 a.m.
 PT, or as soon as possible thereafter.

-d.
-At this time, PG&E will not publicly identify names of those entities subjected to Customer-Specific OFOs other than as specified in Section B.2.
-If the number of system wide OFOs is not significantly reduced as a result of this Settlement, the Settlement Parties may explore the publication of the specific identity, by name, of those entities that are significant contributors to three (3) or more system wide OFOs per month.

-e.
+[NOTE: Not needed.
+Covered by B.2.b]d.
 No tariff revisions are needed to reflect the operating guidelines set forth above for issuing customer-specific OFOs.

 4. Cashout Prices